-Looking for things to do in Mongolia?
+Looking for places to visit in Mongolia?
 Look no farther!

 Mongolia is a country which alternates between beautiful, untouched countryside speckled with free-roaming cattle and colorful gers (yurts), and chaotic, bustling city filled with so many cars that there are laws dictating who can drive on what day of the week.
 And while it may seem intimidating or impossible to navigate, I learned from a Mongolian native about the places to go in the city.

-Here are a few tips and tricks to help you wander the busy and broken streets of Mongolia’s capital city: Ulaanbaatar.
+Here are a few tips and tricks to help you wander the busy and broken streets of one of the best Places to Visit in Mongolia: the capital city, Ulaanbaatar.

 First things first: the current exchange rate of USD to MNT is (though it varies daily) approximately 1 USD = 2500 MNT.
 Understanding these numbers will help you save money while traveling.